insight-platform/Savant/docs/source/savant_101/20_video_processing.rst

 **The pipeline will scale all streams to the configured resolution.**

-This is a very, very important topic.
+This is a crucial topic.
 The pipeline is always configured to run on common resolution.
-It means that every stream handled by a certain pipeline instance, always scaled to the common resolution, configured for the pipeline instance, no matter what its input resolution was.
+It means that every stream handled by a certain pipeline instance is always scaled to the common resolution configured for the pipeline instance, no matter what its input resolution was.

-If you need different streams are handled on different resolutions, you have to launch several pipelines configuring each pipeline to use a resolution acceptable for streams processed by that pipeline.
+If you need different streams to be handled on different resolutions, you have to launch several pipelines configuring each pipeline to use a resolution acceptable for streams processed by that pipeline.

 .. code-block:: yaml